 Traumatic experiences can create coping responses in hurting people that may seem unusual or extreme.
 Traumatized people carry trauma almost as if it is frozen in time.
-Trauma left untreated can devastatingly impact the entire life of a person who has experienced it.
-It plays a part in their everyday life, coloring how they perceive the world, as well as in how they assess danger or threat.
-Yet, they are often amazingly resilient, strong, creative.
-They've learned countless ways to just survive one day to the next.
+Trauma left untreated can devastatingly impact the entire life of a person who has experienced it, as well as those they love.
+It plays a part in their everyday life, coloring how they perceive the world, as well as in how they assess threat.
+They are also amazingly resilient, strong, creative, having learned countless ways to survive and even thrive.

-We have completed a rewarding practicum at a nationally-recognized treatment center focusing almost exclusively on trauma, as well as provided adults, children's & adolescents' trauma therapy with their families, completed formal training, as well as mandatory doctoral-level, trauma-specific consultation in the areas of children's and adult trauma and PTSD.
+We have completed postgraduate classes in trauma at ULM, a rewarding practicum at a nationally-recognized treatment center focusing almost exclusively on trauma, as well as provided adults, children's & adolescents' trauma therapy with their families, completed formal training, as well as mandatory doctoral-level, trauma-specific consultation in the areas of children's and adult trauma and PTSD.
 We are also qualified to provide all of these proven trauma therapies remotely, including EMDR.
-We are accepted as a member of the International Association of Trauma Professionals, as well as of the most respected EMDR organization in the world, EMDRIA.
-It is a privilege to be a volunteer member of Trauma Recovery Network, a humanitarian assistance program providing EMDR.
+We are a member of the International Association of Trauma Professionals, as well as of the most respected EMDR organization in the world, EMDRIA.

-We are as well a Certified Grief Counseling Specialist, which can be very helpful with issues surrounding trauma, and a ICEEFT-approved EFIT, Level 1 (Emotionally Focused Individual Therapy) therapist, trained in one of the most globally-respected and recognized treatment modalities, emotionally focused therapy, but specifically with an emphasis on attachment and trauma.
+We are a Certified Grief Counseling Specialist, which can be very helpful with issues surrounding trauma.
+We are trained at ICEEFT-approved EFIT, Level 1, one of the most respected treatment modalities, emotionally focused individual therapy, specifically with an emphasis on attachment and trauma.